djacobs/iWitness/README.markdown

 *note: make sure you've created a remote gh-pages branch first*

+If you choose to use a custom CNAME for your Github Pages deployment, you must specify the cname option in the config.yml file.
+This will create the CNAME file in the gh-pages branch for you.

 ## Contributing and reporting bugs

 iWitness relies on community contributions to evolve, add new features, and fix